4 in 10 women in the US have dense breasts, making it harder to SEE cancer

 Island Algorithm

-*As we continue to develop Imago’s Visual Intelligence™ IP, we will submit a 510(k) application for a single-source version of its technology for an accredited review under the U.S. Food and Drug Administration’s (the “FDA”) 510(k) Third Party Review Program in early 2022.
+*As we continue to develop Imago’s Visual Intelligence™ IP, we will submit a 510(k) application for a single-source version of its technology for an accredited review under the U.S. Food and Drug Administration’s (the “FDA”) 510(k) Third Party Review Program.